ivelasq/pipedream/content/blog/reticulate-data-recreation.md

     from PIL import Image
     ```

 Then, we point to the image and create coordinates pixels for the outline of the cartoon.
-We are able to set a threshold level for which pixels to keep/discard, which isn’t really necessary here since the image is in black and white, but I left the code in case you’d like to use an image with shading.
+We can set a threshold level for which pixels to keep/discard.

     ```{python}
     # Thanks to Bart Huntley for pointing out a typo previously in this chunk!